 OPEN SWIM Tuesday – Sunday 2:00 PM – 8:00 PM.
 Lifeguards on duty.
 Meets State requirements for use by resident patrons and non-resident patrons.
 All patrons must leave the pool area before and after Open Swim times due to opening and closing procedures.
 During Open Swim the registration desk will be manned.
 All swim center patrons must sign in at the desk, show their release card and identification.

-With school back in session, pool season is winding down.
-Open Swim (lifeguards on duty) will only be available on weekends, August 23 & 24 and August 30, 31 and Monday, September 1 (Labor Day).
-After Labor Day the pool continues to be open for Resident Swim through Friday, October 31
+Open Swim (lifeguards on duty) will begin Memorial Day weekend on Saturday, May 23rd and will run through Labor Day (Monday, September 7th).
+After Labor Day the pool will continue to be open for Resident Swim through Friday, October 31st.

 SWIM CENTER IS CLOSED ON MONDAYS.